Business Email Compromise: Internet Scam That Interrupts Down Payment and Closing Cost Funds

 How Do I Avoid Being Scammed?

 The best way to avoid becoming the victim of a BEC scam is to keep communication channels with your mortgage professionals open.
 Don’t respond or click on emails concerning down payments or closing costs.
 Confirm everything the old-fashioned way — by voice with a telephone call to the numbers you already have on file.

 When closing on your home purchase is drawing near, ask your agent how and when to expect the fund transfer to happen.
 Anything outside the expected timeframe should be a clue that something could be wrong.
 Another red flag is a request to transfer money to a bank across the country or overseas; most closing agents use local or regional banks.

 Before transferring any money, confirm any request for a funds transfer with a voice call to the number you’ve typically used for your mortgage professional.
 Do not call any number included in an email requesting a transfer; that number could be part of a spoofed email leading to a scammer.
 Also do not e-sign any documents, log in to accounts or websites, or send money or account information without confirming first.

 If you’re especially concerned, check with your bank about adding another layer of security with a note on your primary account requiring voice confirmation before allowing wire transactions to go through.

-If you discover you’ve been tricked into a fake transfer of funds, take action immediately.
+If you discover you’ve been tricked into a fake transfer of funds and are a victim to internet scams, take action immediately.
 Time is of the essence.
 Contact your bank or financial institution and ask that they recall the funds.
 Policies vary among institutions.